Analytic 3D vector non-uniform Fourier crystal optics in arbitrary $\bar{\bar{\varepsilon}}$ dielectric: Results

+Having mastered the computation of eigensystems within arbitrary $\bar{\bar{\varepsilon}}^{\;\!\prime\omega}_{\mathrm{r}}$ materials, the next task is to batch-reproduce camera-recorded data in real $\bar{r}$ space.
+For this purpose, both the in-crystal CO eigenmodes with their 3$\times$2 transition matrix (\cref{eq:r-5,fig:3transition2matrix}) in reciprocal $\bar{k}_{\uprho}$ space and specific out-of-crystal FO OTFs are essential.

+We thus design a crystal-2f system in Fig. S9, placing a single lens at 1f(one focal) length from the rear face of the crystal, thereby performing a 2D FT between the two focal planes of the lens.
+The output field at the crystal's back surface --- calculated via the 3$\times$2 transition matrix --- is projected onto the XY plane at 2f, representing the strict far-field limit of the Fraunhofer diffraction.

+To quantitatively validate the proposed crystal-2f system, we scanned the pump's off-axis angle $\theta$ and the propagation distance $z$ in Fig. S9, thereby identifying the precise parameters required to reproduce Peet's experimental results\cite{peetExperimentalStudyInternal2014} on internal conical diffraction with Laguerre-Gauss(LG) light beams.

-Upon completing the quantitative experimental validation in \bref{fig:r-3} around the o-a, i.e. the diabolic point of a typical biaxial material, where the eigenvalue degeneracy does not extend to the eigenvectors, we now revisit the M-M TC once again.
+We now revisit the real-space M-M TC in \cref{fig:MMTC-r}, upon completing the quantitative validation in Fig. S9 around the optic axis, i.e. the diabolic point of a typical biaxial material, where the eigenvalue degeneracy does not extend to the eigenvectors.